Avian Nutrition for Purdue

 Kara Burns, MS, MEd, LVT, VTS (Nutrition), VTS-H (Internal Medicine, Dentistry)

-Kara Burns, LVT, VTS (Nutrition) is a licensed veterinary technician with master’s degrees in physiology and counseling psychology.
+Kara Burns is a veterinary technician specialist with master’s degrees in physiology and counseling psychology.
 She began her career in human medicine working as an emergency psychologist and as a poison specialist dealing with human and animal poisonings.
 Kara is the Founder and Past President of the Academy of Veterinary Nutrition Technicians.
-She teaches nutrition courses around the world.
-She is an independent nutritional and well-being consultant, the Director of Veterinary Nurse Development for WellHaven Pet Health, and the Editor in Chief of Today’s Veterinary Nurse…
+She teaches nutrition courses around the world and is the Editor-in-Chief of Today’s Veterinary Nurse.
+She has authored many articles, textbooks, and chapters and is an internationally invited speaker, focusing on topics of nutrition, leadership, and technician utilization.
+Kara is also the co-developer of Pet Nutrition Coach Certification Courses through the North American Veterinary Community (NAVC)…

 Article Video Webinar